genericat/kobo-button/README.md

 npm run start -- id
 ```

-2. Translate the object values in the file you have copied before.
+3. Translate the object values in the file you have copied before.
+In case you need to add a new object property, at least add that new property to `src/lang/en.json` so it can be used as a fallback for another language that you are not translating to.
 1. Open a browser and go to `[APP_URL]:[HTTP_PORT]/lang/[language code].html`.
 1. Run `npm run build` after you finished.
+(Optional)

 ## Add Audio Clip